TaotechSolutions/.github/profile/README.md

-# 🌍 TaoTech Solutions
+# 🌍 Taotech Solutions

 **Rewriting Africa’s tech story — one solution at a time.**

-Welcome to **TaoTech Solutions** — a remote-first African tech company building honest, scalable, and globally competitive solutions in:
+Welcome to **Taotech Solutions** — a remote-first African tech company building honest, scalable, and globally competitive solutions in:

 - 💻 **Software Development**
 - 🤖 **Artificial Intelligence Engineering**